Skip to content

 Ask questions with citations showing source documents:

-The QA provider and model can be configured via environment variables (see Configuration).
+The QA provider and model are configured in haiku.rag.yaml or can be passed directly to the client (see Configuration).

 See also: Agents for details on the QA agent and the multi‑agent research workflow.